Spokane Transit Authority: Transit centers

+Park-and-ride lots

 Spokane Transit operates a total of 14 park-and-ride facilities throughout its service area, several of which are operated through cooperative agreements with other property owners to allow parking access to transit services.

+Bus stops

+At the end of 2024, Spokane Transit served 1,778 bus stops throughout its service area.

-Bicycle Accommodation
+Bicycle accommodation

 All fixed routes have buses with racks that can fit three bikes on the exterior of the bus.
 Most park and ride lots feature bike lockers that can be rented on a monthly basis.
-The New Flyer Xcelsior 60' articulating electric buses implemented on the City Line accommodate bikes onboard the bus via the rear doors.
+The New Flyer Xcelsior 60' articulating electric buses implemented on the City Line accommodate bikes on board the bus via the rear doors.